 She’d suggested a date late in March, expecting we’d come back to Laos as her “adopted grandparents” to take part in the wedding.

-But we had a solid commitment that time outside Asia, and would have to leave BKK for that at the latest on March 20.
+But we had a solid commitment that time outside Asia, and would have to leave Bangkok for that at the latest on March 20.
 PANIC!
 “I cannot get married without you there!”

 So it was decided a meeting needed to be convened with all interested parties attending, to set a new date.